It Must Be Jelly ('Cause Jam Don't Shake like That): Other recordings

-1944 U.S. sheet music cover, Mutual Music Society, N.Y.

-1944 UK sheet music cover, Chappell & Co., Ltd., London.

 Harry James, Johnny Long, Back Alley Hoodoo, and Frankie Ford also recorded versions.
 Woody Herman released a studio recording in 1944 on Brunswick and Decca Records in the UK as a 78 A side single, 03541, and on Coral Records in the U.S. as 60066, singing the Sunny Skylar lyrics in a duet with Frances Wayne.
 Ray McKinley performed the song with the New Glenn Miller Orchestra on the fourth episode of the 1961 TV series Glenn Miller Time.
 The Jay Rayner Quartet released a live version recorded at the Zedel in London on the collection It Must be Jelly and Other Stories ... on Fane Phonics in the UK.
 The song also appeared on their CD collection A Night of Food and Agony.